AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk/customer-journey-analytics.md

 >
 >   Remember to save your project regularly, otherwise your changes are lost.
 You can quickly save your project using **[!UICONTROL ctrl + s]** (Windows) or **[!UICONTROL ⌘ (cmd) + s]** (macOS).

 You have now set up your project.
-You already have a Freeform panel on your main canvas, containing a Freeform table.
-You will add components to this table soon, but you first have to ensure that your Freeform panel is using the correct data view and the correct time period.
+A Freeform table is provided by default.
+Before you add components, ensure your Freeform panel is using the correct data view and time period.

 1. Select your data view from the dropdown list.
 For example, **[!UICONTROL Luma App - AEP Mobile SDK Tutorial Data view]**.
 If you cannot see your data view in the list, select **[!UICONTROL Show all]** at the bottom of the dropdown list.
    ![CJA Project 5](assets/cja-projects-5.png)

-1. To define the appropriate time period for the panel, select the default **[!UICONTROL This month]** and in the popup panel define the start and end date.
-Or use a **[!UICONTROL Preset]**, like **[!UICONTROL Last 6 full months]** and select **[!UICONTROL Apply]**.
+1. To define the appropriate time period for the panel, select the default preset **[!UICONTROL This month]** enter a custom start and end date, or use a **[!UICONTROL Preset]** (like **[!UICONTROL Last 6 full months]**) and select **[!UICONTROL Apply]**.
    ![CJA Project 6](assets/cja-projects-6.png)

 ### App Usage

-You want to report on how the app is used.
+Now you're ready to report on how the app is used.
 You have added the necessary code in the app to register app interactions and which screens are used in the app (see the [Track Events](events.md) lesson) and you now want to report on this data.

 #### Screen Names

-You first want to report on what screens were viewed in the app.
+To report on the screens viewed in the app:

 1. Rename your **[!UICONTROL Freeform]** panel to `App Usage`.